-You might start helping out on one of our regular shows, like 105 Drive, and should you need training, we’ll give you a helping hand.
+You might start helping out on one of our regular shows and should you need training, we’ll give you a helping hand.

-If you have a show idea, we will ask you to submit a written proposal to the programming team.
+If you have a show idea, we will ask you to submit a written proposal to the Editorial Lead.

-Consider what makes your show different to the rest of the Cambridge 105 schedule.
-If you can bring something different to the schedule, your proposal will be more attractive to the programming team.
-Try to make your show attractive to potential sponsors, or even secure a sponsor in advance.
-This will help bring essential revenue to the station to keep not just your show, but the entire station on air.
+Consider what would make your show stand out from the rest of the Cambridge 105 Radio schedule.
+If you can bring something different your proposal will be more attractive to the 105 audience.
+Try to make your show appeal to potential sponsors, or even secure a sponsor in advance.
+This will help bring essential revenue to the station to keep not just your show, but the entire station on the air.

 What happens if my proposal is approved?